Exclusive - Wife defines stakes in Oklahoma divorce: $17 billion

 Continental has said the divorce is a private matter that hasn't affected the business and isn't expected to.
 At the same time, Continental attorneys have submitted hundreds of thousands of pages of documents in the trial in support of Harold.
 They also have repeatedly persuaded the judge to seal evidence and close the courtroom to avoid damaging Continental's interests.

-(This refiled version of the story fixes date (15th) and spelling of reporter's name (Heide Brandes)).
+(story refiled to fix date (15th) and spelling of reporter's name (Heide Brandes).)

 (Reporting by Heidi Brandes in Oklahoma City and Joshua Schneyer in New York.
 Edited by Michael Williams)